Troubleshooting

 Solutions:

-1. Clear existing credentials:
+1. Clear existing credentials and log in again:

 devicesdk logout